maxwells-daemons/caltech-cs11-tensorflow/README.md

  - Differentiable programming concepts:
    - [Software 2.0](https://medium.com/@karpathy/software-2-0-a64152b37c35): An ambitious piece by the director of AI at Tesla in which differential programming is the way most (all?) future software will be written
    - [2016 Microsoft Research Slides](http://www.cs.nuim.ie/~gunes/files/Baydin-MSR-Slides-20160201.pdf): Slide deck from a research presentation contrasting automatic differentiation (AD) to differentiable programming and covering some topics in both fields
+ - Machine learning:
+   - [The "Deep Learning Book"](https://www.deeplearningbook.org/) is in my mind the comprehensive reference on deep learning, from ML first principles to modern approaches.
+It's a must-read for anyone wanting to seriously get into deep learning.
+And it's free!
+   - [Practical Deep Learning for Coders (fast.ai)](https://www.fast.ai/) is an incredibly popular online course in deep learning.
  - Cool stuff:
    - [Neural Networks, Types, and Functional Programming](https://colah.github.io/posts/2015-09-NN-Types-FP/)
    - [Neural Networks, Manifolds, and Topology](https://colah.github.io/posts/2014-03-NN-Manifolds-Topology/)